 PHP CLI

 What is PHP CLI?
 PHP CLI is a short for PHP Command Line Interface.
 As the name implies, this is a way of using PHP in the system command line.
-Or by other words it is a way of running PHP Scripts that aren't on a webserver (such as Apache web server or Microsoft IIS).
+Or by other words it is a way of running PHP Scripts that aren't on a web server (such as Apache web server or Microsoft IIS).
 People usually treat PHP as web development, server side tool.
 However, PHP CLI applies all advantages of PHP to shell scripting allowing to create either service side supporting scripts or system application even with GUI!

-as of version PHP 4.3.0 (including PHP5), it is fully supported and enabeled by default.
+PHP CLI SAPI was first released in PHP 4.2.0 as experimental, but as of version PHP 4.3.0 (including PHP5), it is fully supported and enabled by default.
 PHP CLI is just a new SAPI type (Server Application Programming Interface) that focused on developing shell (or desktop as well) applications with PHP.
-It's worth mentioning that
+It's worth mentioning that PHP CLI and PHP CGI are different SAPI's although they do share many of the same behaviours.

 #!/usr/bin/php -q